slatedocs/slate/source/includes/introduction.md

 ### Resources

 The most common types of resources obtained from this API are *Collections* and *Elements*.
-A collection resource represents the set of all objects of one type (such as "projects" or "applicatoins").An element resource represents an individual member of a collection.
+A collection resource represents the set of all objects of one type (such as "projects" or "applicatoins").
+An element resource represents an individual member of a collection.
 Each element consists of a set of name/value pairs.

 ### API Format

 API results are currently returned in XML and JSON formats.
-It is advised to use the JSON format only.Specify the JSON format by including the HTTP header in all requests:
+It is advised to use the JSON format only.
+Specify the JSON format by including the HTTP header in all requests:

-`Content-type: application-json`
+`Content-type: application/json`

 ## Include & Expand Options